 If you have a Redbox in your area, consider leaving a goody bag for the next renter.
 This can include a couple dollars to cover the cost of the rental plus an unpopped bag of popcorn or similar goodies.
 And if you don’t happen to have a Redbox in your area, you could still partake in the fun by sending a love one a Redbox Movie Night Care Package!

-If you’ve been around a bit, you know that creating blessing bags for the homeless is something we try to do at least twice a year.
+If you’ve been around a bit, you know that creating blessing bags for homeless people is something we try to do at least twice a year.
 For less than $7, you can create a kit for someone that could literally change their lives.
 When I was in AmeriCorps, I spent a lot of time working directly with those living on the street and learned a lot.
 One thing I found out was that one of the most sought after things when homeless are a quality pair of socks.
 So while things like toothpaste or soap might be items that immediately come to mind for these kits, socks, chapstick, and bus tokens are sure to go a lot further!
 Whatever you include in the kit, be sure to keep scented items packaged separately – no one wants to eat a granola bar that comes with a floral aftertaste!